 Only then come the concrete policy proposals, which should all be subject to vigorous debate.
 Beyond debate, I am hoping we will see experiments around the world with different policies aimed at getting past the Industrial Age.
 There may well be entirely different policies that are better suited than my proposals.

 No one, however, should be indifferent to this transition.
-Getting past the Industrial Age and to a knowledge society is the great challenge for all of us alive today.
+Getting past the Industrial Age and to a Knowledge Age is the great challenge for all of us alive today.
 Ignoring it, or pretending it doesn't exist, will not make it go away.

 My point of view could be accused of being “specieist”—of putting humans above all other species.
 But I see it as the opposite.
 As the line goes: “with great power comes great responsibility.”
 It is exactly because we humans have developed knowledge that we are responsible for the other species which have not.